Umar-Raza/GeminiBot/README.md

 ## Feedback and Suggestions

-If you have any feedback, suggestions, or encounter any issues, feel free to reach out to [Muhammad Umar](mailto:umardev92@gmail.com) (replace with actual email).
+If you have any feedback, suggestions, or encounter any issues, feel free to reach out to [Muhammad Umar](mailto:umardev92@gmail.com).

 ---